 Query a Cortex Search Service

-When you create a Cortex Search Service, a REST API endpoint is provisioned to serve queries to the service.
-You have two options for querying a Cortex Search Service:
+When you create a Cortex Search Service, the system provisions an API endpoint to serve queries at low latency.
+You can use three APIs for querying a Cortex Search Service:

 Cortex Search Services may be queried using version 0.8.0 or later of the Snowflake Python APIs.
 See Snowflake Python APIs: Managing Snowflake objects with Python for more information on the Snowflake Python APIs.